nikcleju/ESDM_Course/Projects/P1_VendingMachine_HotDog.md

 5. The number of products available can be reset back to the value of 10 when the input `ResetStock` is activated.

 6. The machine shall always provide a status code output.

+6. The `MustardSelection` input button shall be debounced both ways, with a time duration of 0.2 seconds.

 5. Use parameters from Matlab for all values you deem necessary (e.g. duration of delays, prices etc.).
 Our customer may want to adjust the parameters at any time.